kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 News
 ---
+  - April.
+2020, I remotely attened the WebConf 2020.
-  - Mar.
+  - March.
 2020, I submitted one work to MobiCom 2020.
-  - Mar.
+  - March.
 2020, I passed my preliminary exam.
+See [my document](./Kijin_An_Prelim_proposal.pdf).
-  - Feb.
+  - Feburary.
 2020, I attended to SANER 2020, London at Canada.
 See [my slides](./SANER20_D_Goldilocks.pdf).
-  - Jan.
-2020, A PhD Symposium paper is accepted to WWW 2020.
+  - January.
+2020, A PhD Symposium paper is accepted to the WebConf 2020.
-  - Jan.
-2020, One work is accepted to WWW 2020.
+  - January.
+2020, One work is accepted the WebConf 2020.
-  - Dec.
+  - December.
 2019, One work is accepted to Journal of Computer Languages.
-  - Dec.
+  - December.
 2019, One work is accepted to SANER 2020.